Rietty/Rudolph/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-blue.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat)](https://pycqa.github.io/isort/)

-This repository consists of all my solutions to [Advent of Code](https://adventofcode.com), a yearly programming challenge, which is made by [Eric Wastl](https://was.tl).
+This repository consists of all my solutions to [Advent of Code](https://adventofcode.com), a yearly programming challenge, made by [Eric Wastl](https://was.tl).

 - All solutions in this repository are written in Python 3.13.
 - I use the following packages for general quality: